-The best Lego Architecture sets celebrate both the iconic designs of famous buildings, and the modular nature (and even whimsy) of Lego.
+The best Lego Architecture sets celebrate both the iconic designs of famous buildings, and the modular nature of Lego.
+And with the range ever expanding, you're sure to find a set of some of your favourite destinations.

 This set is a double design masterpiece, not only giving an astoundingly faithful recreation of the architecture at the base of the Statue of Liberty, but also somehow mimicking the flowing shape of her copper cloak in smooth plastic.
 Standing 44cm/17in tall when complete, it looks eye-grabbing in the best possible way on the shelf.
 The colours have been carefully matched to the real thing.
 Plus, if you're going to have an impressive Lego showpiece, it's nice to have one with Lady Liberty's welcoming principles.